Zameer Rizvi

 Zameer Rizvi (born 5 February 1981) is a technology entrepreneur and innovator of AI software.
 Before finding success in the tech business, he pursued a music career as a singer/songwriter.
-He founded Odesso Inc in 2017, a rapidly growing tech start-up that makes enterprise SaaS software.
+He founded Odesso Inc in 2017.

 Life and career

 Early life and career beginnings

 Rizvi was born in Lahore, Pakistan.
 He was raised in Libya, Saudi Arabia, Pakistan, England and finally Canada.
 In 1995, Rizvi and his family immigrated to Canada, and currently reside in Mississauga, Ontario.
 Rizvi is the youngest of four siblings, who later formed their own band.
 In 1998, Rizvi and his two brothers, Ali and Hussain, released their first EP as the band Dead Shyre.
 Although it received moderate success, Rizvi credits Dead Shyre for teaching him the basics of recording and production.
 They also have one sister, Tara.
 Both of Rizvi's parents are university professors.
 Rizvi holds a bachelor's degree in electrical engineering from the University of Western Ontario.
-Zameer has travelled quite a lot which is reelected in his music.
+Zameer has travelled quite a lot which is reflected in his music.